 Additional resources are available from the National Center on Physical Activity and Disability.

-Nguyen says he's always impressed by the positive results seen in older adults who begin exercising.
+Khalighi says she's always impressed by the positive results seen in older adults who begin exercising.

 "I've seen patients who are bed-bound or wheelchair-bound become mobile again and engaged in the community again," she says.
 "It's incredible.
 Sometimes the issue is that they've had an injury or illness and no one has ever tried to get them active again.
 Find out what your limits are, and see what kinds of gains you can make."